Gisela Stille is a lyric-dramatic soprano of quality and freshness. She combines both power and agility.

-Future highlights include among others:
+Recent and future highlights include among others:

-- Haydn’s Die Schöpfung with Copenhagen Royal Chapel Choir,
+- Haydn’s Die Schöpfung with Copenhagen Royal Chapel Choir;

-- Violetta Valery/La Traviata, Aunt Lydia/The Handmaid’s Tale and Amelia/Simon Boccanegra at Royal Danish Opera.
+- Violetta Valery/La Traviata, Aunt Lydia/The Handmaid’s Tale and Amelia/Simon Boccanegra at Royal Danish Opera;

 - a Daphne (R. Strauss) concert with conductor Hartmut Haenchen;

-- a concert version of Langgaard’s Antikrist with the Danish Symphony Orchestra.
+- a concert version of Langgaard’s Antikrist with the Danish Symphony Orchestra;

 Past engagements of Gisela Stille in recent years include Lucia in the successful staging of The Exterminating Angel, written by Thomas Ades, and performed in Salzburg, London, and at the Met as well as Alban Berg´s Lulu in a very successful production by Stefan Herheim in Oslo and Copenhagen, conducted by Michael Boder, then at the Semperoper Dresden, conducted by Cornelius Meister.
 She also sang Matilde in Wilhelm Tell at the Welsh National Opera, Donna Anna in Don Giovanni at the Savonlinna Opera Festival, had her debut as Salome, and Helene in Les Vepres Siciliennes at the Royal Danish Opera, and sang Agathe in Der Freishützat the Semperoper Dresden.